 The Scots had decided to organize anti-cavalry pits and spikes all along the roads that led to Stirling knowing that the English army would be taking this route.

-The bulk of the Scottish army were hidden in a place called new park in a wooded area provided them with cover and protection which was in the direct path of the English army.
-The Scottish army created shield formations with their infantry who were also armed with pike weapons that were similar to long spears.
+The bulk of the Scottish army were hidden in a place called ‘new park’ in a wooded area which provided them with cover and protection.

 King Edward made two fatal mistakes during the battle of Bannockburn, firstly he launched a premature attack on the Scottish forces, which led to many of his forces being killed and injured in the cavalry traps that the armies of Robert the Bruce had previously prepared.

-On the morning of 24th June 1314 Robert the Bruce had decided to attack the English army from his position in new park instead of waiting for the army to come to him, this was an inspired decision as King Edward and his troops were caught totally unprepared for this quick attack.
+On the morning of 24th June 1314 Robert the Bruce had decided to attack the English army from his position in new park instead of waiting for the army to come to him, this was an inspired decision as King Edward and his troops were caught totally unprepared for this rapid onslaught.

-Edward and his armies fled to Stirling but was unable to find a safe haven and continued on towards England finally resting at Berwick, his troops were being massacred as they retreated at the same time from the Scottish Barbarian reserve forces that had been released by Bruce on the desperate English troops.
+Edward and his armies fled to Stirling but was unable to find a safe haven and continued on towards England finally resting at Berwick.

 The battle of Bannockburn proved that a smaller inferior equipped army could beat a much larger army if it had the right battle tactics and superior knowledge of an area, indeed we could praise King Bruce for his superior planning and tactics, but we must also consider that King Edward made some very bad choices during the battle of Bannockburn which he should have won with his superior forces.